YunoHost/doc/pages/01.administrate/05.install/10.images/images.md

 !!!
 If you wish to check the validity of our signed images, you can [download our public key](https://forge.yunohost.org/yunohost.asc).

 !
-Current images are from Debian Buster (YunoHost v4.x) and will require that you perform a manual `apt update` command in SSH or CLI to continue updating.
+Some images are still in Debian Buster (YunoHost v4.x) and will require that you perform a manual `apt update` command in SSH or CLI to continue updating.
 !
 Answer Yes to the warning about switching from `stable` to `oldstable`.
+!
+You don't need to do that for YunoHost 11.x (Bullseye images)

 <div class="hardware-image">
 <div id="cards-list">